shephaliranjan/espresso-bootcamp/README.md

 Prettify the output of the matcher's description.
 Notice that this test is flaky as well.
 Implementation of the custom idling resource (task #11) will make this test more stable.

-##Task #8: External intents, Independent tests and first injection.
+##Task #8: External intents, Independent tests and intro the dependency injections.

 ##### Useful  material and links:
 [Espresso intents] (https://google.github.io/android-testing-support-library/docs/espresso/intents/)